Family Involvement in CCS

 Family Support in Earlier Grades

-Because Goal 1 of the APS 2020 Strategic Plan states that Every student will have a plan for his or her future, APS begins the process of college and career exploration in the early grades, with the initial development of an ICAP in 4th Grade.
-Learn how you can support your child as they explore career and college options during elementary school.
+Because Goal 1 of the APS 2020 Strategic Plan states that Every student will have a plan for his or her future, APS begins the process of college and career exploration in the early grades, with the initial development of an ICAP in 2nd Grade.
+Learn how you can support your child as they explore goal setting and career and college options during elementary school.